SeanMcP/seanmcp.com/src/content/lets-stop-skinning-cats.md

 title: Let's stop skinning cats
 description:
-  Proposing an alternative, more constructive idiom to "there's more than one way to skin a cat"
+  Proposing an alternative, more constructive idiom to "there's more than one way to skin a cat".
 date: 2021-02-18T12:00-0400
 tags:
   - Articles